qmeeus/balanced-view/README.md

     3. the API
     4. the UI

 The easiest option to start everything is to use the `bootstrap.sh` script.
-Since `podman` takes more time to build containers than `docker`, I prefer to build the containers manually with docker and push them to the docker hub, using the following syntax:
+Since `podman` takes more time and resources to build containers than `docker`, I prefer to build the containers manually with docker and push them to the docker hub, using the following syntax:
 ```bash
 docker build -t <image-tag> <context-dir>
 docker login